hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * Includes the official **AdGuardSDNSFilter**
 * The final blocklist is cleaned, sorted and then duplicates have been removed

-_Please Note: The list is aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_
+_Please Note: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_

 As of version 2.2 the list is more cleaned up, optimized and better than ever.

 ## News

+* 2.3 is coming out soon, I'm testing it over the next 2 weeks.
-2.2 is out.
+* 2.2 is out.
 The major change is that going forward updates will be sporadic and less frequent.

 This is since I've found no reasonable way to upload a file or commit to github on a schedule.

-For me it never remembers the authenication long enough.
+(For me it never remembers the authenication long enough)

 ## Usage 📐